kitaisreal/hash-table-aggregation-benchmark/README.md

 Memory usage: 2285594168
 ```

-`benchmark.py` is just a wrapper around `hash_table_aggregation_benchmark` that provides ability to specify multiple hash tables, hash functions and files
+`benchmark.py` is just a wrapper around `hash_table_aggregation_benchmark` that provides the ability to specify multiple hash tables, hash functions, and files
 and run `hash_table_aggregation_benchmark` for each combination.

 Run benchmark to test Abseil Hash Map using Abseil hash function for WatchID column: